waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Quick Claw Quest
 - NPC: Teacher sitting on a bench in the northeast section of National Park (17, 12).
 - Path: Enter National Park from Route 35 (3, 5).
-Head north, then east along the fence perimeter.
+Head north through the grass, then east along the fence perimeter to the northeast gatehouse.
 - Access: Requires landing in Goldenrod City and heading north via Route 34/35.

 # Tile Mechanics (Verified)